 $^{^{\}rm 28}$ Adelman, 2006.
-Also see Attewell & Domina, 2008; Long, Conger, & latarola, 2012 sources seeking to define competencies needed for college writing success agree that postsecondary students, whatever their institution, must be prepared to produce extended pieces of writing that critically engage with source materials and other perspectives, and that conform to academic conventions of style and presentation.35 The "Framework for Success in Postsecondary Writing," developed by the Council of Writing Program Administrators, the National Council of Teachers of English, and the National Writing Project, states that college writers should demonstrate rhetorical knowledge, critical thinking, a knowledge of writing processes, and knowledge of conventions, as well as habits of mind such as engagement, persistence, and responsibility.36
+Also see Attewell & Domina, 2008; Long, Conger, & latarola, 2012 for college writing success agree that postsecondary students, whatever their institution, must be prepared to produce extended pieces of writing that critically engage with source materials and other perspectives. and that conform to academic conventions of style and presentation.35 The "Framework for Success in Postsecondary Writing," developed by the Council of Writing Program Administrators, the National Council of Teachers of English, and the National Writing Project, states that college writers should demonstrate rhetorical knowledge, critical thinking, a knowledge of writing processes, and knowledge of conventions, as well as habits of mind such as engagement, persistence, and responsibility.36